Establish your measures

 - link the measures of success to your activity objectives.

 Some example measures of success for community action to prevent alcohol and other drug-related harms are provided the table below.
 The Alcohol and Drug Foundation’s suite of toolkits contain other success measures.
 You may find these a useful starting point for developing your own.

-Community action examples
+Community activity evaluation examples

 - Number of education sessions

 - Partners involved in planning the sessions